Riley11123/xiwu0116_9103/README.md

 ## Interaction Instructions

-**Rule 1:** Click on the edges of the canvas to add straight lines.
-Once there are more than 5 lines, rectangles can be created.
+**Rule 1:** Click on the edge of the canvas to add straight lines.Once there are more than 5 lines, Rule 2 will be enabled.

-**Rule 2:** Double-click on a rectangle formed between the lines to fill it with red, yellow, or blue.
-Double-click again to change the color.
+**Rule 2:** Double-click on a rectangle formed by the lines to fill itwith red, yellow, or blue.
+You can double-click again tochange the color.

-**Rule 3:** Long-press on a filled rectangle for 2 seconds to turn it white and lock it (this prevents further color changes).
+**Rule 3:** Long-press on a filled rectangle for 2 seconds to turn itwhite.
+This makes the rectangle unchangeable and is usefulfor removing colors.

 **Rule 4:** Click on any blank area to begin drawing.